 My Medieval Herb Garden

-My herb garden with medieval herbs and flowers!
+with medieval herbs and flowers!
 A new project for July 2020.

-Organic gardening, medieval plants and flowers, what they were used for in the medieval period
+Organic gardening, medieval plants and flowers, what they were

 and what I'm using them for.
 Images from my own garden.